Sea Foam Stadium

 Sea Foam Stadium is the football field on the campus of Concordia University, Saint Paul in Saint Paul, Minnesota.
 It opened in 2009, and seats about 3,500 spectators.
 The Stadium includes a football/soccer field with artificial turf, running track, scoreboard, lights, bleachers, parking, concession facilities, locker rooms, weight room, press box, outdoor plaza, and inflatable dome, somewhat resembling a marshmallow, during the winter months.

-When the final phases are completed, the stadium will have cost a total of $14.5 million to construct.
+As of August 2023, the stadium has a Daktronics videoboard and speaker on the north end-zone.